 Camera, platform, and wedding livestream pro tips

-Where to place cameras for a wedding livestream
+Where to place cameras for a VIRTUAL wedding livestream

 As mentioned above, one of your stream operator’s tasks will be to decide where to place the cameras for your wedding livestream.
 Here are a few tips specifically for them: